Ph.D. Comparative Literature

 Applicants should make sure that they are applying to the Comparative Literature PhD Program, and not English.
 Please also note that we only admit students for the start of each fall semester, and not for the start of any spring semester.

-Please note that the system will close promptly at midnight on December 16 so you will be unable to edit your application past 11:59 pm.
+Please note that the system will close promptly at midnight on this date so you will be unable to edit your application past 11:59 pm.
 The system is set to Maryland time (EST).
 If you are uncertain about what time that the system will close in your timezone, please look it up.
 We are unable to make exceptions for late applications based on timezone.

 University of Maryland's Graduate Application Process